SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

 - **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
 To learn more, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).

-* **Azure WebApps specific metrics**.
+* **Azure WebApps platform metrics**.
 These are metrics specific to Functions like execution count and execution units.
 For more information on supported metrics, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-web-sites-metrics).

 ### Sample log messages